notfixingit3/wireguard_pihole/README.md

 You want to appear to be coming from another location/country

 ## OS Supported
-Debian 12
+  * Debian 12
+  * Ubuntu 22.04
-Ubuntu 22.04 and possible 24.04, more testing needed.
+  * Ubuntu 24.04, more testing needed.
+Must use cloudflared from jammy release but seems to work fine so far.
-CentOS Stream 9
+  * CentOS Stream 9
-Fedora Server 38
+  * Fedora Server 38
-AlmaLinux 9.2
+  * AlmaLinux 9.2

 ## Tested on
-Tested on DO $4 droplet
+  * DO $4 droplet
-Azure Standard_B1s $11/month
+  * Azure Standard_B1s $11/month
-AWS t2.micro
+  * AWS t2.micro

 ## SSH User
 Make sure you can ssh and sudo -s into your VPS before tne next step.